ClaudioMartino/IIIF-Downloader/README.md

 python3 iiif_downloader.py [-m manifest]
 ```

+All the images of the document with the default quality, not cropped, and not scaled, will be downloaded on your computer, named with a progressive number (`p001.jpg` etcetera).

 The manifest can be a file on your computer or a http(s) link. `manifest` is the default value.

-All the images of the document with the default quality, not cropped, and not scaled, will be downloaded on your computer, named with a progressive number (e.g. `p042.jpg`).
+You can also use a collection of manifests, the script will recognize it and download all the files from the manifests.

 ![Screenshot of the downloader.](img.png)